t-honk/SplittingSquares/README.md

 ```bash
 make linux
 ```
-Will build the correct binary for the platform in the "bin" folder.
+Will build the platform correct binary in the "bin" folder.

-Program Behavior can be modified using the consts in the top of "main.c" (explained below)
+Program Behavior can be modified using the constants in the top of "main.c" (explained below)

 ## Configuration Options

 - SCREEN_WIDTH
+  - Default: 1280 | Width of program window, does not have to be full screen size
 - SCREEN_HEIGHT
+  - Default: 720 | Height of program window, does not have to be full screen size
 - MAX_SQUARES
   - Default: 40,000 | Program exits, prints that MAX_SQUARES was reached ~~Currently crashes after this is exceeded [(TODO)](#TODO)~~
 - FPS